This story originally appeared in the November/December 2018 issue of Elite Traveler.

 British Columbia, Canada

 Off piste The dedicated lodge manager can create a custom itinerary for your stay and give you an experience of a lifetime.
-In the past, they’ve sculpted ice bars in the garden and arranged ice hockey on top of a mountain.
+In the past, they’ve even sculpted ice bars in the garden.
 For those who aren’t so interested in heli-skiing, a dog-sleigh ride can take you to the top of a mountain where a private gourmet picnic awaits.